 Analysis of the balance of payments and the international monetary systems.
 Includes the role of reserves in international payments, the adequacy of international liquidity, a study of proposed international monetary arrangements and the role of the World Bank, International Monetary Fund and other facilitating agencies.
+This course may also be used towards a concentration in Finance.
 3 credits.